ilbonzo/RoundTownWs/README.md

 Will return details of place

 _/places/:id/images_
 Will return list of images of the place

+_/tweets_
+Will return list of tweets

+_/tweets?from=list_
+Will return list of tweets from specific list

+_/tweets?from=search_
+Will return list of tweets from specific search query

 ### Add to Vhost